informalsystems/quartz/docs/neutrond_setup.md

-# CosmWasm Binaries: Install and Configure
+# CosmWasm Binaries: Manual Install and Configure

+> Note - We highly recommend setting up `neutrond` with the docker image provided.
+However, we have provided these detailed instructions in case you wanted to take a deeper look.

 Quartz expects to interact with a CosmWasm-based blockchain.
 The default/archetypal binary is `neutrond`.
 We have included instructions for `wasmd`, but it is not supported in the cli today.